colinoflynn/crcbeagle/README.md

 ## Important Limitations

-The CRC differential technique packs all of the "constant bytes" into the XOR-in and XOR-out parameters.
+The CRC differential technique packs all of the "constant bytes" into the  XOR-out parameters.

+Constants that occur at the start of the CRC are transformed by the CRC operation.
+This transformation depends on the number of cyclic shifts - that means the constant *changes* for different lengths of messages, since the number of cyclic shifts changes every time you 'add' a byte to the CRC.

+If you can find the 'actual' XOR-in settings, or how many bytes the operation takes, you will have a more generic function.

+However in practice I find that many communication protocols only transmit certain length messages.
+Thus having different XOR-out values for each message length isn't a major problem for the purpose of interoperating with the original system.

+This tool doesn't try to be too clever and just spits out settings for each message length you gave it.

 ## How it Works